 The scheme aims to support students who do not receive government funding towards the costs of their tuition fees following withdrawal from a previous course of study, academic repeats or because of their residence status.
 Applicants must demonstrate that their financial circumstances will hinder access to their chosen course of study when making a request for funding to the Carnegie Trust.

 The Vacation Scholarship Scheme is intended for Scottish students undertaking an undergraduate degree course at a Scottish university, The Royal Conservatoire of Scotland or The Glasgow School of Art; who have shown exceptional merit at university, and who would like to devote some portion of the long vacation to undertake a programme of independent research of direct benefit to their academic work.

-This prestigious scheme supports a limited number of graduates, with first class Honours degrees from an eligible Scottish university or Higher Education Institution (HEI), who wish to pursue three years of postgraduate research leading to a PhD at a university in Scotland.
-There is no restriction on the subject or field.
-To be considered, candidates must be selected for nomination by a Scottish university.
+This prestigious scheme supports a limited number of graduates, with first-class Honours degrees from an eligible Scottish university or Higher Education Institution (HEI), who wish to pursue three years of postgraduate research leading to a PhD at an eligible Scottish university or HEI.
+There is no restriction on the subject or field, however to be considered, candidates must be selected for nomination by an eligible institution.